 Yoga-Go: Structured Beginner Plans

 Yoga-Go feels like a fitness app that happens to include yoga.
 The onboarding asks about your goals, fitness level, and preferred class length, and gives you a structured plan with daily classes.
 The classes are short, accessible, and approachable for true beginners.
-The visual style is friendly and uncluttered.
+The visual style is friendly and uncluttered, and the production quality is high enough that the experience does not feel like a shortcut.

 Down Dog: Infinite Customization

 The downside is that infinite choice can become overwhelming.
-Some users report decision fatigue, especially on tired days when they just want someone to tell them what to do.
+Decision fatigue is a real cost of unstructured class libraries, especially on tired days when the mental energy to choose a class is itself a barrier.
 There is also no protocol context.
 Down Dog tracks your classes but does not connect them to sleep, stress, or recovery.
 It is a great class generator, not a wellness system.
+If you want yoga as part of a broader plan, you will need to build that plan yourself.

 ooddle: Yoga Inside a Wellness Protocol